ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/ip_to_nation/index.rst

 ----------------

-To update your installation, simply make sure that you are running the latest version of ExpressionEngine, and visit the :menuselection:`Add-On Manager --> IP to Nation` page in your Control Panel and click the Update IP Database button.
+To update your installation, simply make sure that you are running the latest version of ExpressionEngine, and visit the :menuselection:`Developer Tools --> Add-On Manager --> IP to Nation` page in your Control Panel and click the Update IP Database button.
 The update may take a few seconds; do not click any links or refresh the page while the auto-update is taking place.